Quinault Indian Nation Chemical Dependency Program - Taholah Washington

 Quinault Indian Nation Chemical Dependency Program - Taholah, WA

-Quinault Indian Nation Chemical Dependency Program is treatment facility located at 1505 Kla Ook Wa Drive in the 98587 zip code in Taholah, WA that offers medication-assisted substance use treatment.
-It accepts domestic violence victims and adult women into its treatment service.
-Quinault Indian Nation Chemical Dependency Program provides methadone/buprenorphine for pain management, buprenorphine maintenance and naltrexone administration to children and adolescents.
-Some of the treatment approaches used by Quinault Indian Nation Chemical Dependency Program consist of substance use counseling, matrix Model and dialectical behavior therapy.
+Quinault Indian Nation Chemical Dependency Program is treatment facility located at 1505 Kla Ook Wa Drive in the 98587 zip code in Taholah, WA that offers medication assisted treatment for addiction.
+It accepts adult women and domestic violence victims into its treatment program.
+Quinault Indian Nation Chemical Dependency Program provides buprenorphine maintenance, naltrexone administration and methadone/buprenorphine for pain management to children and adolescents.
+Some of the treatment approaches used by Quinault Indian Nation Chemical Dependency Program consist of dialectical behavior therapy, rational emotive behavioral therapy and substance use counseling.

 Address: 1505 Kla Ook Wa Drive, Taholah, WA 98587